phetsims/equality-explorer/doc/implementation-notes.md

 this.addInputListener( this.termDragListener );
 ```

-Instances of these types are dynamic and require memory management; `dispose` must be implemented and called.
+Instances of the types listed below are dynamic and require memory management; `dispose` must be implemented and called.
+If you make significant modifications to this sim that involve dynamic types, you should perform memory leak testing similar to https://github.com/phetsims/equality-explorer/issues/64.

 - `Term` and its subtypes (`ConstantTerm`, `VariableTerm`, `ObjectTerm`)
 - `TermNode` and its subtypes (`ConstantTermNode`, `VariableTermNode`, `ObjectTermNode`)